 - individual assessment: 30 points of the final grade

 - group activity: 20 points of the final grade

 - 88-100 points: excellent (1)

 - 76-87 points: good (2)

 - 0-50 points: insufficient (5)

-Students are welcome to discuss course-related issues in online Q&A sessions, at the end of regular online sessions and in the discussion forum.
+Students are welcome to discuss course-related issues in online Q&A sessions, at the end of regular online sessions and in the online chat room.

 For the synchronous online sessions, breakout sessions and chat, Microsoft Teams will be used.

 All course materials will be made available through LEARN.
 Moreover, forums discussions and assessments will be handled through LEARN.